From free concerts to visiting parks, there are a lot of Free Things To Do In Wilmington, NC. Check them out to save on your travel budget.

 Hours: sunrise to sunset (daily)

-The name is a bit of a misnomer right now, due to construction that’s happening on the riverfront.
+The name has been a bit of a misnomer for the last few years, due to construction that’s happening on the riverfront.
 The Riverfront Farmers’ Market was originally on Water Street/on the Wilmington Riverwalk.
 In 2016, it was moved to a parking lot on Water Street and in 2019 it was moved to Dock Street.
+The next year (and half of the one after), it was in the parking lot next to Waterline Brewery.

 Planning a trip to Wilmington?